-Adobe 98 is also better if you have a commercial client, such as a magazine, that requests it in Adobe 98.
+Adobe '98 is also better if you have a commercial client, such as a magazine, that requests photos in Adobe '98.

 But for most photos of people printed at commercial printers, sRGB is a better choice.
 And if you want them to display well on the Internet, it's the only choice.

-You probably didn't notice, but the photo top right has many colors outside the range of both Adobe 98 and sRGB that a Canon 20D was able to capture.
-The colors that fall outside of Adobe 98 are shown by gray dots, right.
+You probably didn't notice, but the photo top right has many colors outside the range of both Adobe '98 and sRGB that a Canon 20D was able to capture.
+The colors that fall outside of Adobe '98 are shown by gray dots, below.
 There would be even more gray dots for sRGB.

 The reason we don't notice is programs like Photoshop are very good at color substitution.
-When Photoshop encounters colors that sRGB cannot render, it picks other colors which look surprisingly good.
+When Photoshop encounters colors that sRGB cannot render, it picks other colors that look surprisingly good.

 Your camera captures images in RAW.
-Many high-end cameras give the choice of converting, in-camera, to Adobe RGB or sRGB before saving on a memory card.
-Sometimes it's written that the best workflow is to save your photos in Adobe RGB because it preserves the most colors, and convert to sRGB for the Internet.
+Many high-end cameras give you the choice of converting, in camera, to Adobe RGB or sRGB before saving on a memory card.
+Sometimes the best workflow is to save your photos in Adobe RGB because it preserves the most colors, and convert to sRGB for the Internet.